 - In person at the Visitor Shelter in the Wildflower Garden

-Family Adventure Backpacks filled with activities your family can do together are available to use while visiting the Garden.
-Stop in to the Visitor Shelter to borrow a backpack or a Garden Scavenger Hunt for a fun way to explore the Garden with your family.
+The Garden offers loaner Family Fun Adventure Backpacks and that are filled with activities to do together while exploring.
+Start your visit with a stop to the Visitor Shelter to borrow a backpack or a Garden Scavenger Hunt for a fun way to explore the Garden with your family.
 Binoculars are also available to borrow.